"Osman saw himself and his host reposing near each other.

 - Which is especially ironic, given that if anything working for The Three Pashas probably means that the inverse was closer to being true.

-- The Siege - Though this tended to backfire on them a lot during World War One when the townspeople decided to Take A level In Badass and hold them back for weeks on end before being rescued by allied forces.
+- The Siege - Though this tended to backfire on them a lot during World War One when the Christian townspeople decided to Take A level In Badass rather than be deported and hold them back for weeks on end before being rescued by allied forces.

 - More blatantly, the Siege of Constantinople, which firmly established Ottoman power and brought an end to the Eastern Roman Empire, and the last Siege of Vienna, a close-run thing that ended in Turkish defeat and marked the beginning of the decline of the empire.